Division of Research

 The division is comprised of the following offices, pillars and programs:

-The Office of Proposal and Grant Development
+The Office of Research Development

 helps faculty find funding, build teams and strengthen proposals.
 The office identifies opportunities to address National Science Foundation broader impacts criterion.
 Editing services are also available.